segmentio/analytics-node/README.md

 [Segment.io](https://segment.io) is a segmentation-focused analytics platform.
 If you haven't yet, register for a project [here](https://segment.io).

-This is an official node.js client that wraps the [Segment.io REST API](https://segment.io/docs) .
+This is the official node.js client that wraps the [Segment.io REST API](https://segment.io/docs) .

 You can use this driver to identify and track your user's events into your Segment.io project.